 Audio Technica AT2020 USB.
 This one comes in at a close second to the Yeti, and is said to be a bit more versatile.
 So if you’re looking for a mic that can do a little bit of everything, the AT2020 is your best bet.

 Samson C01 USB.
 Rounding out the list, this is always an option to keep in mind, because of longevity.
 I’ve had a Samson C01 since 2007, and it’s never failed me.
-The USB version, while it does have flaws, still got a 4.4/5 overall out of 297 reviews on amazon.
 Check out a more in depth discussion:

 I’m gonna leave it at that.
 I find that the more options I have at my disposal, the more confused I get.
 You may not be that way, but these are the mics you really need to consider.
 Are there more USB mics out there?
 Sure.
 Are they better?
 Probably not.
-The Yeti tops most lists, and would be the mic I purchase should I decide to bite the bullet and get a USB mic.
+The Yeti tops most lists, and is your all in one solution.
+Interested in learning exactly why?
+Check out my in depth and informative:

 Stu is determined to help you make sound decisions, and strives to deliver the best and most in depth content on the internet!
 In his spare time, he likes to fish, paint, play guitar, pray, rap, make beats, take photos, record videos, graphic design, and more.
 His sense of humour, coupled with a knack for excellence and strict attention to detail are what allow him to stand out in an crowded industry.